-If you have the itch to get your hands dirty and plant something, a cactus garden is an enjoyable gardening activity to do whenever it’s in the middle of intense summer heat.
-If you’re looking for a solo gardening project or family-friendly activity, making a container garden is fun and useful.
-No green thumb required!
+If you have the itch to get your hands dirty and plant something, a cactus garden is an enjoyable gardening activity in the middle of intense summer heat.
+Making a container garden is fun and useful if you’re looking for a solo gardening project or family-friendly activity.
+No green thumb is required!
 You can even throw in some succulents.

 Choose your Cacti (and succulents).

-Cacti plants come in a wide variety of color, shapes, and sizes.
-So, when you go to purchase them from a home center or greenhouse, pick whatever plants that suit your needs.
+Cacti plants come in a wide variety of colors, shapes, and sizes.
+So, when you purchase them from a home center or greenhouse, pick whatever plants suit your needs.
 Just make sure they’re all plants that tolerate full sun.
 Don’t be afraid to get eclectic with your pairings; container gardens are meant to be fun!

 Pick out your container.

 Get creative with your cacti container selection.
 Most any container will do, as long as it is shallow.
-You can pick out a plant container that catches your eye, or you can decorate your own.
+You can pick out a plant container that catches your eye or decorate your own.
 We especially recommend DIY containers for a family activity.